Gösta Forssell: Research and publications

 Forssell published more than 200 papers.
 His reports on the radium treatment of cancer, particularly uterine cancer, in what became known as the "Stockholm model", in particular "Erfarenheter om radiumbehandling av underlivskräfta vid Radiumhemmet i Stockholm 1910–1913" (Hygiea, 1915), were widely read and influential, as was his "Studies of the mechanism of movements of the mucous membrane of the digestive canal" (The American Journal of Roentgenology, 1923).
 He coined the term 'brachytherapy'.
 Among his early work were experiments in dark vision to determine why reading fluoroscopes was so challenging and tiring.
 When he turned 65, the "Gösta Forssell Research Fund", amounting to 100,000 kronor, was created to support his and others' research and the continuation of Acta Radiologica.

 Honours

 Forssell was a member and honorary member of many learned societies outside Sweden; he was a Fellow of the British Royal Society of Medicine and was awarded the gold medal of the Radiological Society of North America and a number of honorary doctorates.

 Personal life and death

 He married Esther Gottlieb, a secretary and translator, in 1906; they had four children.
-He died in Danderyd at the Karolinska University Hospital, aged 74, and is buried in the cemetary of Solna Church.
+He died in Danderyd at the Karolinska University Hospital, aged 74, and is buried in the cemetery of Solna Church.